Goldziher/vuex-hooks/README.md

 <script>
 ```

-Doing this will result in the return values being correctly types, so for example
+Doing this will result in the return values being correctly typed, so for example the `supportedLocales` value will be:

 ```typescript